-SBCGlobal Email Recalling Feature is Not Working
+SBCGlobal Email Recalling Feature Not Working - How to Fix

 You have sent the mail to the wrong recipient and now you just wish that he/she doesn’t see it or it just vanish from the recipient’s mailbox magically.
 If you have ever wished to undo a sent mail, you must have tried the mail recalling feature.
 This feature claims to delete the unread copy of a message (that you have sent by mistake) from recipients’ inbox.
 Many email service providers such as Gmail, Outlook and SBC Global provides this feature.
 This feature is a boon as it could save users from various embarrassing situations.
 But, the question here is does this feature really works?
 It is found that in most of the cases this feature doesn’t work.
 Here are some possible reasons why the feature is not working (in Gmail, Outlook and SBCGlobal).
 You can try to resolve these and see if you can successfully recall the message.